June 11, 2021

-WSCC’s new addition, known as “Summit,” opens in mid-2022 and will add 7.7 acres of usable space to downtown – doubling current convention capacity.
+WSCC’s new addition, known as “Summit,” opens in mid-2022 and will add 1.4 million square feet of usable space to downtown – doubling current convention capacity.
 This is a big week for Matt and his team!
 On June 11, WSCC celebrates “topping out” construction with a crew lunch and commemoration ceremony.

 Join Ellie and Matt as they discuss the downtown Seattle revitalization, overcoming financial and construction hurdles and how Seattle will bounce back from the recent pandemic.

 02:01 – Matt grew up in Seattle and became an Engineer.

 03:33 – 90's Era Seattle: boarded-up downtown blooms with development.
 Matt describes the Three Block Project.

 05:55 – Ellie and Matt wax nostalgic about the Nordstrom flagship store moving into the Frederick & Nelson building.

 07:14 – Perspective on how Seattle will bounce back as we emerge from the pandemic.